AtB-AS/org/GOVERNANCE.md

-For any strategic, long term or non-trivial changes (such as but not limited to, technology decisions, architectural decision, design pattern decisions) must be done through RFC (Request for Comments) documents (or design document) proposing a solution.
+For any strategic, long term or non-trivial changes (such as but not limited to, technology decisions, architectural decision, design pattern decisions) must be done through RFC (Request for Comments) documents proposing a solution.
 This way we document decisions and give shared ownership on important discussions.
 But any community member can add a proposal for consideration by the community at any time.

 General flow is